yusufabdul1/project/README.md

 # How to use

 1. Search for a specific dish using the search bar.
-2. follow the ingredients and instructions listed on the recipe's tile.
+2. Follow the ingredients and instructions listed on the recipe's tile..
 3. enjoy your home made dish.

 # AUTHOR